mgechev/angularjs-in-patterns/README.md

 ```html
 <span ng-bind="user.name"></span>
 ```
-Initially when the snippet above executes, the property `user` of the `$scope` object will be with value an empty object (`{}`).
+Initially when the snippet above executes, the property `user` of the `$scope` object will be with value an empty object (`{}`), which means that `user.name` will be undefined and nothing will be rendered.
 Internally AngularJS will keep reference to this empty object.
-When the dirty checking loop detects change in the `$scope`, AngularJS will try to set `user.name` as value of the span.
-Since the value is `undefined` the span will stay empty.
 Once the server returns response for the get request, AngularJS will populate the object with the data, received from the server.
 During the next `$digest` loop AngularJS will detect change in `$scope.user`, which will lead to update of the view.

 #### Active Record